Excited about your next German-themed party, but not sure what to serve? These spectacular German side dishes will make for an epic bash!

 This is perhaps the most famous German side there is.
 Sauerkraut is a tangy side dish made with fermented cabbage.

 Because of its pungent flavor, this dish is an acquired taste that works well with meats and sausages.
-It’s also often added to sandwiches and casseroles.

-Did you know that sauerkraut is great for the body, too?
+And did you know that sauerkraut is great for the body, too?
 It’s loaded with vitamins and even contains the same type of good bacteria you’ll get from yogurt.

 Here’s another fun fact: while it’s undoubtedly German, the idea of fermenting cabbage isn’t inherently theirs.